Heyzap/HyprMX-Android/README.md

 	`$ <android-sdks>/tools/android update sdk`

 	* You'll be (eventually) presented with a window that has a load of options that you can install.
-At a _minimum_ you'll need to install the "SDK Platform" under "Android 2.3.3 (API 10)".
+At a _minimum_ you'll need to install the *SDK Platform* under *Android 2.3.3 (API 10)*.
 You'll likely want to use the latest SDK, currently Android 4.2.2 (API 17).
+You'll also need to install the Android Support Library and the Android Support Repository.

 * [Eclipse Indigo][Eclipse] or higher IDE is supported.
 	* Ensure that [JDT plugin][JDT] is installed.
 It is included in most Eclipse packages.